KingofGondor12/G.O.D/README.md

 # G.O.D
-A repo for a Global Omni-License Databasethoor
+A repo for a Global Omni-License Database